Perspectives for grey giants

 Wild Elephants

 The north of the biosphere reserve is regularly visited by wild elephants.
-We collect information in order to implement effective protection measures for humans and elephants.
+We are gathering information to implement effective protections for people and elephants.

 Partners & Supporters